Universal groups of cellular automata: Introduction

+\begin{theorem} For any $n \geq 2$, $\RCA(n)$ has an f.g.-universal subgroup generated by three involutions, as well as one generated by two elements one of which is an involution. \end{theorem}

-As mentioned above, one motivation for the result is that the groups $\Aut(A^\Z)$, and more generally $\Aut(X)$ for mixing SFTs $X$, are not finitely-generated, and thus do not fit very neatly in the framework of geometric group theory.
-Thus, it is of interest to look for finitely-generated subgroups which are representative of the entire group.
-On the other hand, in cases where we do not obtain universality, such study provides new examples of ``naturally occurring'' finitely-generated RCA groups.
+As mentioned above, one motivation for proving such results is that the groups $\Aut(A^\Z)$, and more generally $\Aut(X)$ for mixing SFTs $X$, are not finitely generated, and thus do not fit very neatly in the framework of geometric group theory.
+Thus, it is of interest to look for finitely generated subgroups which are representative of the entire group.
+On the other hand, in cases where we do not obtain universality, such study provides new examples of ``naturally occurring'' finitely generated RCA groups.

-The set of finitely-generated subgroups of $\Aut(A^\Z)$ is relatively big: It is closed under direct and free products and finite extensions \cite{Sa16a}, contains the graph groups (a.k.a. right-angled Artin groups) \cite{KiRo90}, and contains a group not satisfying the Tits alternative \cite{Sa17} (we give another proof in Proposition~\ref{prop:NoTits}).
-In the journal version of \cite{BaKaSa16} we prove that there is an f.g. subgroup with undecidable torsion problem.
-Since the constructions of the present paper are constructive, Theorem~\ref{thm:Main} combined with \cite{KaOl08} provides a new proof of this.\footnote{Though the journal version of \cite{BaKaSa16} is not submitted or available online, it precedes the results of this paper and uses different methods -- there the work of producing a ``generating set'' is done in the group of Turing machines, while here it is done in the group of RCA.}
+The set of finitely generated subgroups of $\Aut(A^\Z)$ is relatively big: It is closed under direct and free products and finite extensions \cite{Sa16a}, contains the graph groups (a.k.a. right-angled Artin groups) \cite{KiRo90}, and contains a group not satisfying the Tits alternative \cite{Sa19a} (we give another proof in Proposition~\ref{prop:NoTits}).
+In the planned extended version of \cite{BaKaSa16} we prove that there is an f.g.\ subgroup with undecidable torsion problem.
+Since the constructions of the present paper are constructive, Theorem~\ref{thm:Main} combined with \cite{KaOl08} provides a new proof of this.\footnote{Though the extended version of \cite{BaKaSa16} is not submitted or available online, it precedes the results of this paper and uses different methods -- there the work of producing a ``generating set'' is done in the group of Turing machines, while here it is done in the group of RCA.}

-We state one corollary obtained in the symbolic dynamics setting (other embedding theorems are surveyed in \cite{Sa17}).
+We state one corollary obtained in the symbolic dynamics setting (other embedding theorems are surveyed in \cite{Sa19a}).
 A \emph{sofic shift} is a subshift defined by a regular language of forbidden patterns; in particular all full shifts $A^\Z$ are trivially sofic.
+This is proved in Theorem~\ref{thm:Sofic}.